 Rather than build entirely from the ground up, it was decided to remodel a portion of Holiday Hospital, then add an adjoining 160,000-square-foot building.
 This transformed the old space and made 80 percent of the new rooms private.

 Just as the hospital was taking shape, so too was the care model.
-Arnold Palmer Hospital began defining its place in the Orlando area — and throughout the medical world.
+Orlando Health Arnold Palmer Hospital for Children began defining its place in the Orlando area — and throughout the medical world.
 Most notably, it became known as one of the few hospitals in the United States to combine obstetrics and children’s services, improving the quality of care for both mothers and kids.